In 2016 What Hi-Fi? celebrated its 40th anniversary, and to mark the occasion we picked our 40 most influential products from those four decades.

 At its launch, the Sky+ personal video service boasted a 40GB hard drive (for recording, pausing and rewinding live TV), twin tuners (for doing that while watching another channel) and a seven-day Electronic Programme Guide that was outstanding for the time.

-A more or less constant regime of upgrades, including more memory (the set-top box’s hard drive has since grown to 2TB) and new features such as remote recording via mobile phone, which arrived in 2006, has kept Sky+ ahead of the game.
+A more or less constant regime of upgrades, including more memory (the set-top box’s hard drive has since grown to 2TB) and of course the arrival of Sky Q, has kept Sky ahead of the set-top box game.

 Sky+ established a template that competitors have had no choice but to try to emulate.